 The sample starts from the year 2015, when data is available for Ethereum price.
 The data frequency is daily.
 Our sample covers between 08/06/2015 and 12/30/2022.
 Our study analyzes the long-term relationship, but a limitation is that we have less than ten years of sample period.
-Although there are Ethereum transactions on Saturdays, we prefer to have the synchronization with the gold price.
+Although there are Ethereum transactions on Saturdays, we prefer to have the synchronization with the gold price so we consider the Ethereum price on Friday.